PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

 }
 ```

-Its quite a bit, but don't worry you should be able to understand it.
+Don't worry you should be able to understand it.
 The `gameObject` variable will hold a reference to the actual gameObject, the `m_meshFilter` and `m_meshRenderer` hold references to the gameObjects Meshfilter and MeshRenderer.
 The `m_handle` is our chunks JobHandle and the `m_chunkJob` is the chunks Job.

 Also notice that the `JobWorldChunk` does not inherit from `MonoBehaviour` since it will not be a component of the chunk gameObject.
-Inheritince is denoted by the `:`. `OurClass : AnotherClass` as in, `OurClass` inherits from `AnotherClass`.
+Inheritince is denoted by the `:` followed by a class.
+The example `OurClass : AnotherClass` can be read as, `OurClass` inherits from `AnotherClass`.

-We will create an initialiozer function (? a little help here, I forgot what the correct word was, an Issue or pull request will suffice).
-Initializer functions are what gets called when we put the `new` keyword in front of a class or struct.
+We will create an initialiozer function (? a little help here, I forgot what the correct word was for "initalizer functions", an Issue or pull request will suffice).
+These functions are special.
+They get called when we put the `new` keyword in front of a class or struct.
 For example if we say

 ```
 JobWorldChunk chunk = new JobWorldChunk()
 ```

-the `JobWorldChunk()` with the parenthesis is the intializer function.
+the `JobWorldChunk()` with the parenthesis is an intializer function.

 Make an initializer function for `JobWorldChunk` with all of our initalization code.
+(Notice how the type the function returns is not there, since, the type it returns is itself!)

 ```cs
 public class JobWorldChunk